D&I FUTURE BOARD FORUM INITIATIVE

-As headhunters, one of the questions we are most frequently asked is how high performing executives can prepare for, and execute, a move to the Boardroom.
-The answer is multifaceted, and we were thrilled to have facilitated a brilliant conversation led by two people who have successful made the transition – Lynne Weedall and Bridget Lea.
+As headhunters, one of the questions we are most frequently asked is how high performing executives can prepare for, and execute, a move to the boardroom.
+The answer is multifaceted; we were thrilled to have facilitated a brilliant conversation led by two people who have successfully made the move– Lynne Weedall and Bridget Lea.

 Key themes included:

 Understanding the NED role: It is important to fully understand the purpose of a NED role within a business.
 NEDs need to have an in-depth knowledge of a business and maintain strong relationships internally but should only step in when necessary; the executive team should be making and enacting key decisions.

 Governance Experience: Gaining governance experience is crucial to securing an NED role.
 If possible, ask to chair internal projects, groups or supervisory boards and look to the third/public sector for Trustee roles which can provide invaluable experience for a first time NED.